EntelectChallenge/2020-Overdrive/game-engine/game-rules.md

 ###Damage
 You spoke, we listened!
  * Collisions with map objects will now damage your vehicle!
- * Each collision reduces your maximum speed.
+ * Each collision reduces your maximum attainable speed.
  * You can reach a maximum speed of 0, and be unable to move if you take too much damage!
  * Collisions with other players does not count towards damage.
  * Boosting will only boost you directly to your current maximum speed.